ruby/debug/README.md

   * Stop the debuggee process with `Kernal#exit!`.
 * `kill!`
   * Same as kill but without the confirmation prompt.
+* `sigint`
+  * Execute SIGINT handler registerred by the debuggee.
+  * Note that this command should be used just after stop by `SIGINT`.

 ### Breakpoint